-Roles in a church damage event
+- Roles in community event and/or church damage event

 - Eye witnesses

 - o Injured/affected persons

-- Responders
+- o Responders

 - o Clean up/salvage involvement

-- Displaced residents
+- o Displaced residents

-- Causal factors associated with an individual
+- o Causal factor associated with an individual

-When a church disaster occurs, especially when it is the only building affected in a disaster, then it is likely that members of the church were eyewitnesses and, perhaps, even responders.
+When a church is damaged, then it is likely that members of the church were eyewitnesses and, perhaps, even responders.
 These persons will have lingering memories when the damage event is discussed, and may even have intrusive memories long after the event when seemingly unrelated objects, smells or context provide a trigger for the memory.
 First responders such as fire and police personnel who might be members of the church may be more vulnerable as they have both the experience of feeling responsibility for doing something about the disaster and the sense of loss for their place of worship.
 Additionally, some may feel guilty as others publicly give thanks for everything they did to help keep the event from doing any more damage.
 The guilt comes from a perception that had they been there sooner or been more adept at their responsibility perhaps even less damage would have been done.